 Residential wood burning creates islands of neighborhood pollution that are not fully reflected in official monitoring numbers.

-Even during periods of relatively good air quality as reflected by regional monitoring, neighbors of wood-burning households can be exposed to levels of air pollutants 100 times higher or more than the rest of the community.
+Even during periods of relatively good air quality as reflected by regional monitoring, neighbors of wood-burning households can be exposed to levels of air pollution that are 100 times higher or more than what others in the community are breathing.
 According to a report jointly issued by the California EPA and California Air Resources Board, “for sensitive individuals this could lead to health effects even when air quality measurements indicate no risk.”

 The particulates in wood smoke are so microscopically small, not only can they reach into the deepest part of people’s lungs and even enter the bloodstream once inhaled, but they also infiltrate into homes from outside, even with the windows closed.
 If a house could be sealed up tightly enough to keep out wood smoke, it would become so airtight it would also keep out the oxygen needed to sustain life.
 Even in the most modern, insulated house, air from outside still infiltrates in.